Snapchat/KeyDB-docs/docs/active-rep.md

 ## Set up Your Replica Node to Easily Accept Reads & Writes

-KeyDB now has support for active replicas (Also known as "Active Active").
+KeyDB has support for active replicas (Also known as "Active Active").
 This greatly simplifies fail-over scenarios as replicas no longer need to be promoted to active masters.
 In addition, “Active Replica” support can be used to distribute load in high write scenarios.

 ## How it Works ##